SirineMaaroufi/Music-and-Mental-Health/README.md

 ## 🤖 Model Training and Prediction

-- **Model Training**: Various machine learning models were evaluated, with the StackingClassifier, which combines RandomForest, SVC, KNeighborsClassifier, and Logistic Regression, achieving a **0.90 Test Accuracy**.
+- **Model Training**: Various machine learning models were evaluated, with the `StackingClassifier`, which combines `RandomForest, SVC, KNeighborsClassifier,` and `Logistic Regression`, achieving the best results.
 Training and evaluation are handled by the [`train_model.py`](../Music-and-Mental-Health/src/models/train_model.py) script, and the trained model is saved in the [`models`](../Music-and-Mental-Health/models/) directory.
 See the [`Modeling Report`](../Music-and-Mental-Health/reports/Modeling%20Report.md) for details.

 - **Model Prediction**: The [`predict_model.py`](src/models/predict_model.py) script makes predictions based on the trained model.